zapzor/rock-paper-scissors/README.md

 Rock Paper Scissors game built with JS.
-Needs more styling.
-Buttons do not randomize correctly.
+Mostly finished.

 Can be accessed at: https://zapzor.github.io/Rock_Paper_Scissors/